From loans to savings, simplifying everything.

 From funnel analysis and user interviews, we gathered key insights and identified 3 major problems to solve.

-Welcome to the Solution Space, a not-so-linear journey of UX wins.
+Welcome to the Solution Space

 Users dropped off early due to a long, confusing form with no clear sense of progress.
 We found 12% of drop-offs happened during the supporting information section.